liu3zhenlab/manuscripts/sRNAsDrought_Zheng/README.md

 ## sRNAs_drought
-keys scripts used in the manuscript of maize small RNA transcriptomic profiles under drought
+keys scripts used in the manuscript of maize small RNA transcriptomic profiles under drought.

-This repository includes key scripts for analyzing a time-series small RNA (sRNA) transcriptomic data to identify and cluster drought-responsive sRNAs.
+This directory includes key scripts for analyzing a time-series small RNA (sRNA) transcriptomic data to identify and cluster drought-responsive sRNAs.

 1. DESeq2 analysis to identify drought-responsive sRNAs
 Rscript sRNA.DESeq2.interaction.R